 Director of the British Antarctic Survey, Dame Jane Francis is a pioneering scientist whose study of fossil plants and their use as tools for climate interpretation is recognised internationally.
 Jane read Geology and completed a PhD at the University of Southampton.
-From 1979-1982, she continued her studies as a NERC Postdoctoral Research Fellow at Bedford College, London before taking up a position as a palaeobotanist at the British Antarctic Survey from 1984 to 1986.
-She worked at the University of Leeds from 1991-2013, the last five as Dean of the Faculty of Environment.
-Among her many awards, Jane was the recipient of the Polar Medal in 2002 - which has also been awarded to Captain Robert Scott and Sir Ernest Shackleton.
+From 1979 to 1982, she continued her studies as a Natural Environment Research Council (NERC) Postdoctoral Research Fellow at Bedford College, London before taking up a position as a palaeobotanist at the British Antarctic Survey from 1984 to 1986.
+She worked at the University of Leeds from 1991 to 2013, the last five as Dean of the Faculty of Environment.
+Among her many awards, Jane was the recipient of the Polar Medal in 2002 which has also been awarded to Captain Robert Scott and Sir Ernest Shackleton.
 In 2017, she was appointed Dame Commander of the Order of St Michael and St George (DCMG) for services to polar science and diplomacy.

 A Cambridge graduate, David Gray worked as a partner for Hepworth and Chadwick in Leeds between 1982 and 2000 (Hepworth and Chadwick was renamed Eversheds in 1997.)
 He took on a full-time management role as Managing Partner for Eversheds North in 2000 and in 2003 was appointed Managing Partner and Chief Executive for Eversheds.
 He became Pro-Chancellor and Chair of Council (the Universitys governing body) on 1 August 2013.

-Alan Langlands is the twelfth Vice-Chancellor of the University of Leeds, a major Russell Group University with a commitment to high quality education, a strong and dynamic research base and a track record of social, economic and cultural development.
-Before joining the University, he was the Chief Executive of the Higher Education Funding Council for England, responsible for promoting and funding high-quality education and research in universities and colleges with higher education programmes.
+Simone Buitendijk is the thirteenth Vice-Chancellor of the University of Leeds, a major Russell Group University with a commitment to high quality education, a strong and dynamic research base and a track record of social, economic and cultural development.
+Before joining the University, she was Vice-Provost (Education) and Professor of Maternal and Child Health at Imperial College London.

-Professor Roberts leads on development of the Universitys research and innovation strategy.
-Her brief includes promoting partnerships in a number of key sectors, accelerating collaboration across a wide range of academic disciplines and driving recruitment of world-leading academics.
-Previously she was Executive Dean in the Faculty of Health and Medical Sciences and a Professor of Virology at the University of Surrey.
+His brief includes promoting partnerships in a number of key sectors, accelerating collaboration across a wide range of academic disciplines and driving recruitment of world-leading academics.

 As University Secretary, Roger is responsible amongst other things for providing advice and support to the Council, Senate and their committees; corporate governance, including ethics; overseeing and co-ordinating the Universitys response to changes in the external regulatory framework; policy and compliance in relation to Freedom of Expression and Prevent; student discipline, complaints and appeals; policy and investigatory responsibilities in relation to whistleblowing, bribery and corruption, and allegations of misconduct in academic research; legal services and legal compliance, including GDPR and Freedom of Information; protocol, including graduation ceremonies and other major University events; and overseeing the management of critical incidents (including student emergencies).